 The zoo welcomes a group of five patas monkeys.

-For the first time in 16 years, a baby sloth is born at the zoo.
-It's the 43rd sloth born at the Rosamond Gifford Zoo.
-She is named Ruth.
+For the first time in 16 years, a baby sloth is born.
+The 43rd to be born at the zoo, she is named Ruth.

 Tiger triplets, Yuri, Kuza and Misha, are born on May 7 to parents, Tatiana and Toma.